nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 # Font bounding box and character bounding box
 BDF font file has a font bounding box (FONTBOUNDINGBOX).
-This FONTBOUNDINGBOX value indicates that there is a 3 pixel margin to the left of the all font, and a 6 pixel margin below the all font.
+This FONTBOUNDINGBOX value indicates that all fonts must have a 3-pixel margin to the left and a 6-pixel margin below the font.
 ```
 FONTBOUNDINGBOX 21 26 -3 -6
 ```